Mission, vision & values

-Since 1979, The Dublin Rape Crisis Centre has worked to prevent the harm and heal the trauma of sexual violence.
+Since 1979, Dublin Rape Crisis Centre has worked to prevent the harm and heal the trauma of sexual violence.
 We work with people who have experienced sexual assault, rape or childhood sexual abuse.

 Sexual violence is a serious public health and human rights issue with both short and long-term consequences for those affected.
-The Dublin Rape Crisis Centre has been at the forefront of the Irish response to sexual violence for more than 40 years.
+Dublin Rape Crisis Centre has been at the forefront of the Irish response to sexual violence for more than 40 years.

 To ensure that all available resources to prevent sexual violence are utilised, we work with government, non-profit organisations, academic institutions and the general public.

 When sexual violence does occur, we offer a range of supports including telephone counselling through the National 24-Hour Helpline, one-to-one counselling, and accompaniment services.